YUCtechlab/demopypackage1/README.md

 	- a package tests that is not to be imported.
 The main package and its subpackage are to be imported.
 The main script is called \__main\__.py.
-8. Now we create a file requirements.txt.
+8. In the local repository *lpf/demopypackage1*, we now create a folder *requirements* and in there a file requirements.txt.
 This can be used by other developers who would fork your package and would like to install the exact package versions you used for development of your package software.
 From the Python environment:
 `$ pip freeze > requirements.txt`
 9. We set the version in the \__init\__.py and setup.py files:
-`__version__ = "1.0.0"` or any other version.
+`__version__ = "1.0.2"` or any other version.
 10. Next we create the (rather important) setup.py file (see this project's homepage on GitHub for details).
 11. Now time to create the README.md markdown file, i.e. this text.
 This can be elegantly done using Atom.
 12. To define which other non-Python files we want to include into the package, we write a manifest file: MANIFEST.in.
+'MANIFEST' must be written in capital letters.
 13. Commit the code to the local git repo master and push to GitHub.
-14. Install twine with
+14. Install twine (if not already available) with
 `$ pip install twine`
 15. Create a source code archive and a wheel for the package from the folder that holds setup.py:
 Cd into the folder that holds setup.py: demopypackage1.
 `$ python setup.py sdist bdist_wheel`
-16. Check whether the package has been correctly created from folder dist:
+16. Check whether the package has been correctly created from folder dist.
+For tar, pick the latest file with the correct version number:
 `$ cd dist`
-`$ tar tzf demopypackage1d-1.0.1.tar.gz`
+`$ tar tzf demopypackage1f-1.0.2.tar.gz`
 Check whether all files are included, including e.g. important non-Python files like config.txt.
 17. Run a check with twine:
 `$ cd ..`